ITx-prash/21DaysOfCode/Day-09/README.md

 ```

 ### Adding Methods to Constructor Functions
-We can add methods to the prototype of a constructor function, ensuring that all instances share the same method.
+We can add methods to the prototype of a constructor function, (although we can also define the method inside the constructor function itself) ensuring that all instances share the same method.
 This approach is memory efficient.

 ```javascript
 function Animal(species) {